Federica Sallusto

 In 1999, Sallusto, alongside David Dombrowicz, was awarded the Pharmacia Allergy Research Foundation Award, which is given annually to researchers under the age of 40 who are working on IgE‐associated disease.
+In 2009, Sallusto was invited to give the Novartis Behring Lecture, which is a prestigious annual award that is given to an exceptional scientist in the field of virology, immunology or microbiology.